MicrosoftDocs/executable-docs/README.md

     >**Note:** Innovation Engine is a Linux-based tool and hence it is recommended to write Exec Docs in a Linux environment.
 Most doc authors use WSL in VS Code to write Exec Docs.

 2. Set up the relevant repository in your local machine.
-This example covers the **azure-docs-pr** repo.
+This example covers the **azure-aks-docs-pr** repo.

     - Get access to the relevant repo in [MicrosoftDocs](https://github.com/MicrosoftDocs) in case it is private and/or you do not have access to it.

-    - Fork the [MicrosoftDocs/azure-docs-pr](https://github.com/MicrosoftDocs/azure-docs-pr) repo, which is where docs changes are made internally.
+    - Fork the [MicrosoftDocs/azure-aks-docs-pr](https://github.com/MicrosoftDocs/azure-aks-docs-pr) repo, which is where docs changes are made internally.
 Your fork URL would contain the following within: `<your_github_username>/azure-docs-pr`.
 [Guidance on how to fork a GitHub repo](https://review.learn.microsoft.com/en-us/help/common/contribute-fork-and-clone?branch=main#fork-the-repository)

     - Clone a copy of your fork to your local machine.
 [Guidance on how to clone a forked GitHub repo](https://review.learn.microsoft.com/en-us/help/common/contribute-fork-and-clone?branch=main#clone-the-repository)